Washington state man accused of posing as Uber driver, raping Seattle woman

 He then drove the woman home.
 Authorities were not able to identify the man until this week after releasing photos on social media from a surveillance video that showed him outside the woman's house the day of the assault.

-The suspect, 34, of Tukwila, Washington, saw the images and went to a police station on Wednesday to turn himself in, according to the statement of probable cause.
-After giving detectives his information, the suspect, who was accompanied by his wife, was allowed to leave.
+The suspect, 34, of Tukwila, Washington, saw the images and went to a police station to "clear his name," a spokesman for the sheriff's office said.
+After giving detectives at the police station his information, the suspect, who was accompanied by his wife, was allowed to leave.
 They then went to the woman's home to confront her, police said.

 "Deputies were dispatched and he was detained," police said.
 "He first lied to detectives and made up a fake story about where he was.
 After his wife confronted him about it, he then said that he picked up the victim, pulled over and had sex with her, and then drove her home.
 He said he thought she was consenting, but he admitted that she was intoxicated."